Hudson Motor Car Company: Australia

 Hudson and Essex assembly began in Victoria by Neal's Motors of Port Melbourne in 1927.
 The contract to build the bodies was initially given to TJ Richards & Sons of Keswick, Adelaide to supply for Victoria, South Australia, Western Australia, and Tasmania as well as acting as a second source of supply for New South Wales and Queensland.
 Holden's Motor Body Builders also built bodies.
 Holden's records show that for 1927 the Adelaide plant built 1,641 Essex vehicles and 8 Hudsons, and for 1928 a total of 1,931 Essex vehicles and 59 Hudsons were assembled.
-Holden's final year for Hudson and Essex production was in 1928 and in 1931 the company was bought out by General Motors.
+Holden's final year for Hudson and Essex production was in 1928, and in 1931 the company was bought out by General Motors.

 In February 1934 Ruskins Body Works of West Melbourne secured the contract to build Hudson and Terraplane bodies for the whole of Australia.
 In June 1937, Neal's Motors celebrated assembling its 30,000th automobile: a 1937 Hudson Terraplane.

 In 1939 Dalgety sold their automotive business to agent for Packard motor vehicles, Ira L. & A.C Berk in Sydney, which thereafter became the distributors for Hudson in NSW and QLD.
 The company opened a manufacturing plant in Belmore, Sydney in February 1949.

 After the end of World War II, Australia legislated to restrict the use of U.S. dollars which were in desperately short supply.
 The use of U.S. dollars to import cars thereafter required a government permit restricting the purchase of American cars only to those with access to U.S. funds held overseas such as consular staff and visiting entertainers.
 Despite this, Australian distributors of Hudson, Nash, Packard, and Studebaker were able to bring in limited numbers of US-built, factory right-hand-drive vehicles from 1946.

-Dunlop reported about Australian car sales from 1932 until 1949 noting Hudson vehicles (including Essex and Terraplane) totaled 10,424 units during the 17-years, coming in at 13th place overall.
+A report by Dunlop Australia about Australian car sales from 1932 until 1949 noted that Hudson vehicles (including Essex and Terraplane) totaled 10,424 units during the 17-years, coming in at 13th place overall.
 It was noted in the report generally that all marques in Australia experienced the greatest number of sales before World War II.